|New Point Comfort, VA|

-New Point Comfort is an Island separated from the main land by a creek of three and a half to four feet water at high tide...the Island is about 3/4 of a mile in length...the width of the land varies from 350 to 500 yards, and contains about 100 acres...it lies generally low and much broken, and covered over with drifted sand hills...about the centre of the Island lies the most elevated firm spot to be found, of about 2 to 3 acres running quite across the point, commanding a good front upon each side...the foundation is good and appears entirely secure against the drifting of the sand...In this last observation “appears” is the operative word, as Patterson’s choice of location would subject the lighthouse to repeated measures to save it from tumbling into the sea.
+New Point Comfort is an Island separated from the main land by a creek of three and a half to four feet water at high tide, with Mobjack upon the west side and the Chesapeake on the east.
+The Island is about 3/4 of a mile in length...the width of the land varies from 350 to 500 yards, and contains about 100 acres...Tt lies generally low and much broken, and covered over with drifted sand hills.
+About the centre of the Island lies the most elevated firm spot to be found, of about 2 to 3 acres running quite across the point, commanding a good front upon each side...the foundation is good and appears entirely secure against the drifting of the sand...In this last observation “appears” is the operative word, as Patterson’s choice of location would subject the lighthouse to repeated measures to save it from tumbling into the sea.

-Burroughs relocated his family to the Point, and between March and November of 1804 he completed the lighthouse tower with its spiraling stone steps.
-The lantern and cisterns were subcontracted to Samuel Wheeler of Philadelphia, which proved to be a wise decision.
-Subcontracting the dwelling house and kitchen to Samuel Stubbs, however, proved to be not so wise.
-Mr. Stubbs had taken ill for six weeks and his workers had ruined the bricks in attempting to fire them.
-To appease the government overseer, Burroughs volunteered to keep the light until the dwelling was finished.
+Burroughs relocated his family to the point, and between March and November of 1804 he completed the lighthouse tower with its spiraling stone steps.
+The lantern and cisterns were subcontracted to Samuel Wheeler of Philadelphia, which proved to be a wise decision, but subcontracting the dwelling and kitchen to Samuel Stubbs proved unwise.
+While Stubbs was ill for six weeks, his workers ruined the bricks in attempting to fire them, thus delaying the completion of the project.
+To appease the government overseer, Burroughs volunteered to keep the light himself until the dwelling was finished.

-Furnished with oil and wicks, Burroughs lit the New Point Comfort Lighthouse for the first time on January 17, 1805.
-The lantern had arrived from Philadelphia in December, along with an iron floor that “prevented every kind of danger of communicating fire from the lamps.”
+Furnished with oil and wicks, Elzy Burroughs lit New Point Comfort Lighthouse for the first time on January 17, 1805.
+The tower’s lantern had arrived from Philadelphia in December, along with an iron floor that “prevented every kind of danger of communicating fire from the lamps.”

-After the war, Elzy Burroughs’ services were once again called upon, this time to repair damaged lighthouses on Chesapeake Bay.
+After the war, Elzy Burroughs was replaced by Robert Lithburn as keeper of the lighthouse, and Burroughs’ skills as a builder were once again called upon, this time to repair damaged lighthouses on Chesapeake Bay.
 Burroughs was given a second chance to build the New Point Comfort keeper’s dwelling and was also consulted about the erosion problem at the lighthouse, as “the water every full tide (was) entirely reaching it.”
 Burroughs recommended digging a ditch in front of the lighthouse, driving piles into the ditch and filling it with treetops, brush and rubble.
 The cost for the erosion control was estimated at $900; a bargain considering the alternative was moving the lighthouse.
 According to Burroughs, relocating the lighthouse would have run $6,000, and he should have known since his lighthouse at Smith Point had to be moved.

-Like many lighthouses during the Civil War, New Point Comfort was extinguished by Confederate soldiers to hinder the Union’s superior naval forces.
+Like many lighthouses during the Civil War, New Point Comfort was extinguished by Confederate soldiers in 1861 to hinder the Union’s superior naval forces.
 A post-war inspection showed the lighthouse grounds neglected and somewhat damaged, but the Confederates had shown far more restraint than the Brits.
-After a general overhaul, the station was up and running without too much trouble.
+After a general overhaul, which included the installation of a new lens, the station was up and running in September 1865 without too much trouble.

-A series of photographs of the lighthouse over time illustrates the dramatic change to the island.
-The early picture black and white photograph above shows the lighthouse standing on firm ground with its attendant dwelling, kitchen and oil vault.
-In 1928 the tower is shown with only the barn.
-The keeper’s house was gone, and the water appears much closer.
+A series of photographs of the lighthouse taken over time illustrates the dramatic change to the island.
+The black and white photographs above taken in 1858 show the lighthouse standing on firm ground with its attendant dwelling, kitchen, and oil vault, while the one taken in 1928 shows that by this time the keeper’s house was gone, and the water appears much closer.
 A recent snapshot reveals the lighthouse perched in solitude on a mere hundred yards of rocky rubble surrounded by water.

 When the light source was converted to acetylene gas in 1919, the keeper position was replaced with a mere occasional lamplighter.
-In 1950, New Point Comfort was converted to electricity and in 1963 it was decommissioned, replaced by an offshore aid to navigation.
+In 1950, New Point Comfort Lighthouse was converted to electricity, and in 1963 it was decommissioned, replaced by a lighted buoy.

-Since 1976 restoration efforts have focused primarily on stabilizing the structure.
-The Mathews County Historical Society is involved with long term preservation plans, and in 2001 the New Point Comfort Lighthouse Preservation Task Force was established.
-Their mission statement is “to develop a plan to preserve the...lighthouse as a permanent historic sentinel representing American navigation, transportation, commerce, craftsmanship, engineering, and American’s perseverance through peace and war.”
+The lighthouse was deeded to Mathews County in 1976, and since then restoration efforts have focused primarily on stabilizing the structure.
+The lighthouse was rededicated in August 1981, following an $80,000 restoration effort that saw the tower cleaned and painted, windows and the entry door replaced, a new dock built, and 600 tons of riprap placed around the structure.
+The Mathews County Historical Society is involved with long term preservation plans, and in 2001 the New Point Comfort Lighthouse Preservation Task Force was established “to develop a plan to preserve the...lighthouse as a permanent historic sentinel representing American navigation, transportation, commerce, craftsmanship, engineering, and American’s perseverance through peace and war.”

 Located on the northern side of the entrance to Mobjack Bay, on a tiny island